What Entitles Us to Life?

 Finally, we mention that God is one, by citing the verse, “Master of legions will be lofty in judgment.”
 How does judgment convey God’s exclusive reign as they only power in the universe?

 We must appreciate the efforts of these Sages who drafted our prayers.
-This prayer alone reflects the tremendous wisdom and benefit they desired to share with all generations.
+This prayer alone reflects the tremendous wisdom and benefits they desired to share with all generations.
 They sought to offer each one of us the best lot in life.
 How many days and weeks they must have spent weighing each word, ensuring no important concept was overlooked.
 Realizing this, we might now approach all other prayers with the sense that great wisdom waits to be discovered.

-I hope this analysis inspires you to treat all prayers with a renewed respect, and even an awe.
+I hope this analysis inspires you to treat all prayers with a renewed respect, and even awe.
 And if we are awed by men, how much more must we be awed by God, in front of Whom we stand in dread as He inscribes our fate.

 May we all use the brief hours in shul this Rosh Hashanna to arrive at a clear understanding of our status as created things, but primarily, God's position as Creator and the only power in the universe.
 With this realization, may God will us to enjoy another year of health, happiness and success in all areas.